kid2wade/portfolio-public/README.md

 🚧 Work in progress — under testing!
 In the future, we’ll maintain:

-- Private repo (wordpress-portfolio-full) for code & DB dumps
+- Private repo for code & DB dumps

 - Public repo (portfolio-public) for docs & GitHub workflows